54292676

 ‘Tremendous Victory’ Secured for Yeovil’s Leonardo After Period of Uncertainty

-The UK Government is poised to approve a £1 billion contract with Italian helicopter manufacturer Leonardo, ending a period of uncertainty for thousands of employees at its Yeovil plant in Somerset.
+The UK Government is poised to approve a £1 billion contract with helicopter manufacturer Leonardo, assuring the security of thousands of jobs at its UK plant in Yeovil, Somerset.

-Leonardo employs around 3,300 people at the Yeovil plant and collaborates with nearly 12,000 suppliers across the UK.
-Chief Executive Roberto Cingolani had previously warned that failing to secure the contract would jeopardize the company’s future in the UK.
+Leonardo employs approximately 3,300 staff in Yeovil and works with nearly 12,000 suppliers nationwide.
+Roberto Cingolani, Leonardo’s chief executive, had previously warned that failing to approve the contract would jeopardize the future of the UK operation.

-Both Leonardo and the Ministry of Defence declined to comment on the matter.
+Neither Leonardo nor the Ministry of Defence provided an official comment on the matter.

 SUBSCRIBE FOR UPDATES